convergenx/convergenx/README.md

 ## 🧠 Philosophy

-Convergenx is built for homelabbers and media hoarders who value a transparent and automatable workflow.
+Convergenx is built for homelabbers and server administrators who value a transparent and automatable workflow.
 It emphasizes a simple, JSON-driven configuration that puts you in full control of your server environment.

 ---